top of page

 How exactly does the BreathNow app benefit my health?

-Users also can measure their heart rate, HRV/stress changes or cardio fitness through the phone's camera.
+Users also can measure and track their heart rate, HRV/stress changes or cardio fitness through the phone's camera.
 No extra sensors needed.
 Users can track their blood pressure changes and learn insights re which activities impact these changes.
-BreathNow requires an external blood pressure monitor to take blood pressure readings.
-BreathNow includes a broad set of video guides for healthy heart living, slow breathing guides, meditations, easy aerobic and isometric exercises, calming music and more.
-BreathNow also helps users to lower anxiety and stress and fall asleep faster.
-BreathNow stress monitor and breathing exercises are also available for Apple Watch.
-BreathNow also includes a cardio fitness test and My Environment assessmet developed together with the scientists from the University of Cambridge (UK).
+BreathNow, like all other mobile apps, requires an external blood pressure monitor to take blood pressure readings.

 Who may benefit from using the BreathNow app?

-Everyone who cares about their heart being healthy will benefit from using BreathNow.
-BreathNow will be especially useful for those experiencing anxiety, elevated heart rate and/or elevated blood pressure.
-In many situations these conditions may be alleviated with the help of calming activities.
-BreathNow includes video guides with many calming activities, i.e. slow breathing, meditations, calming music, stretching exercises etc. Users can track their heart rate, stress and blood pressure in the app and see what activities provide the most positive impact.
+In many situations these conditions may be alleviated with the help of exercises available in BreathNow.
 Users are encouraged to discuss with their medical providers how to integrate BreathNow better into their overall treatment plans.
 Users can also share their progress from the app with their doctors remotely.

 How is BreathNow different from other heart health apps?

-Most heart health apps on the market provide just tracking functionality for heart rate, blood pressure, steps etc. There are other apps which provide general guidance for breathing, meditation, etc. And then there are apps which focus on exercise workouts.
 BreathNow is different because it complements heart health tracking functionality with specific tools to lower anxiety, heart rate, blood pressure and stress right in the app.
-BreathNow not only alerts you to potential heart health risks, it also guides you on how to lower them and in some cases helps users to feel better immediately.
+BreathNow not only alerts you to potential heart health risks, it also guides you on how to lower them long term and in some cases helps users to feel better immediately.

 How do I experience an immediate benefit from using BreathNow?